 - a.
 Plug in power cords from appliances or loads. - b.
 Turn all the appliances or electrical loads off. - c.
 Refer to engine manual for detailed engine starting procedure. - d.
-Use the ignition key to engage the starter for electric start model. - e.
-Run the engine until it warms and the choke is completely closed. - f.
-Turn the appliance on.
+Use the ignition key to engage the starter. - e.
+Pull out the choke if the engine is cold or hasn't been run for awhile. - f.
+Run the engine until it warms and the choke is completely closed. - g.
+On the HUF12000EA model, set the automatic idle control to the desired setting. - h.
+Turn the appliance on or plug in the electrical load.